inf380p/fall2021/_posts/spinachleaf/2021-11-9-spinachleaf-final-project-work-plan.md

 ---
 layout: post
 author: spinachleaf
-title: spinachleaf's final project work plan
+title: "spinachleaf's final project work plan"
 ---

 I would like to create a turtle game for my final project.